Identifying the Desired Word Suggestion in Simultaneous Audio: Study 1

 Mauchly's sphericity test showed that both main effects met the assumption of sphericity ($W = 0.96, p = 0.66$ for spatial arrangement and $W > 0.99, p = 0.99$ for number of voices).
 Additionally, the interaction also met the assumption of sphericity ($W = 0.82, p = 0.90$), so we did not need to correct the degrees of freedom.
 A type III ANOVA for our 3 (spatial arrangement) $\times$ 3 (number of voices) design showed a significant difference between spatial arrangements, $F(2,46) = 83.80$, $p < .001$, as well as number of voices, $F(2,46) = 102.35$, $p < .001$.
 More importantly, it showed a significant interaction between our independent variables, $F(4,72) = 19.38$, $p < .001$.
 This indicates that the number of voices had a different effect on participants' accuracy depending on the spatial arrangement used.
 Namely, increasing the number of voices decreased performance significantly in the simultaneous conditions, but not in the baseline \textsc{Sequential} condition.
 Thus, we did not summarize our results within each independent variable.

-We ran pairwise \emph{post hoc} t-tests with Bonferroni correction to determine where exactly the significant differences were found.
+We ran pairwise \emph{post hoc} t-tests with Bonferroni correction to locate any significant differences.
 The results of these tests are shown in \cref{study-1-results-table}.
-Notably, within both \textsc{180Degree} and \textsc{60Degree} the difference between each number of voices was significant.
+Notably, within both \textsc{180Degree} and \textsc{60Degree}, the difference between each number of voices was significant.
 Trials that had three voices had significantly lower accuracy than trials with two voices, and trials with four voices were significantly lower still.
 However, within \textsc{Sequential}, the number of voices did not significantly impact accuracy.

 Between the two simultaneous conditions, \textsc{180Degree} and \textsc{60Degree}, differences were significant only where the number of voices was not equal.
 This suggests that there was not a large difference between these two spatial arrangements.

 Finally, the difference between each simultaneous condition with two voices and \textsc{Sequential} with any number of voices was not significant, suggesting that simultaneous audio could be used if there were only two word suggestions.
 However, we do not recommend using simultaneous audio for more than two words since three and four voices within the simultaneous conditions were significantly worse than \textsc{Sequential} with any number of voices.